Roussou Εugenia

 Book Chapters

-• (forthcoming) “Religion, Spirituality, Episteme: Transreligious Epistemologies to Health, Wellbeing and COVID-19.”
-In Karen O’brien-Kop and Suzanne Newcombe (), Competing Epistemologies, Religion and Public Health.
-London: Oxford University Press.
+• “Religion, Spirituality, Episteme: Transreligious Epistemologies to Health, Wellbeing and COVID-19.”
+In Karen O’brien-Kop and Suzanne Newcombe (eds.), Competing Epistemologies, Religion and Public Health.
+London and Liverpool: The British Academy and Liverpool University Press, pp. 41-58.

 • 2024.
 “Kako Mati (Greece), Ch.
 14 Informal Care and the End.”
 In Alena Ledeneva (ed.), The Global Encyclopaedia of Informality, Vol. 3: A hitchhiker’s guide to informal problem-solving in human life.
 London: UCL Press, pp. 574-577.